SystemsGenius/Gemini/language/sample-apps/chat-streamlit/README.md

 1. Your Cloud Function requires access to two environment variables:

    - `GCP_PROJECT` : This the Google Cloud Project Id.
-   - `GCP_REGION` : This is the region in which you are deploying your Cloud Function.
+   - `GCP_REGION` : This is the region in which you are deploying your Google Cloud resources.
 For e.g. us-central1.

     These variables are needed since the Vertex AI initialization needs the Google Cloud Project Id and the region.
 The specific code line from the `main.py` function is shown here: